steviecoaster/PSDeploy/README.md

 #Installing the Module

-Download the zip file or clone this repo to your computer Extract the Deploy-Software package to your PS Modules directory (C:\Program Files\WindowsPowershell\Modules works a treat!)
+Download the zip file or clone this repo to your computer Extract the Deploy-Software package to your PS Modules directory (C:\Program Files\WindowsPowershell\Modules\Deploy-Software works a treat!)

 #Usage